-The former Lewis Pharmacy/Emporium building and gravel parking lot just south of the old pharmacy building have been sold to Bill Cook, who grew up in Canton and founded the largest privately held medical-device supplier business in the world, Cook Medical Group of Bloomington, Ind.
+CANTON, ILLINOIS — The former Lewis Pharmacy/Emporium building and gravel parking lot just south of the old pharmacy building have been sold to Bill Cook, who grew up in Canton and founded the largest privately held medical-device supplier business in the world, Cook Medical Group of Bloomington, Indiana.
 He has shown an interest in restoring historic buildings, including the old Randolph building on the east side of the Canton square.

-The deal was closed Friday, said Jim Murphy, president of CFC, Inc., a Cook Industries real estate management company.
+The deal was closed Friday, said Jim Murphy, president of CFC Properties, a Cook Industries real estate management company.
 He declined to disclose the purchase price.

 “We want to restore the building in its current state and put it back in its original use.
 We hope to have a pharmacist locate there,” Murphy said.
 “We’re going to keep all the fixtures and furniture as is and refurbish in place.”